Making Ghanaian Girls Great!

 Making Ghanaian Girls Great!
 (MGCubed) Background

 Making Ghanaian Girls Great!
 (MGCubed) is Ghana’s first interactive distance-learning project.
-It will impact more than 4,000 marginalised girls (aged 9-14 years) in 72 schools, within two regions in Ghana (Volta and Greater Accra) and offer them an enhanced quality of education to improve their lives and transform their future.
-MGCubed aims to address the challenges of teacher quality, teacher absenteeism, and poor student learning by equipping two classrooms in every school with solar-powered computers and projectors through which real-time two-way interactive distance lessons can occur.
-The project has received funding from the Department for International Development (DFID)’s Girls' Education Challenge (GEC).
+The Project has impacted over 10, 000 marginalized girls and boys in 72 schools, within two regions in Ghana (Volta and Greater Accra) by providing them with an enhanced quality of education to improve their lives and transform their future.
+MGCubed aims at addressing the challenges of teacher quality, teacher absenteeism, and poor student learning by equipping two classrooms in every school with solar-powered computers and projectors through which real-time two-way interactive distance lessons occur.
+The project is been funded by the Department for International Development (DFID)’s Girls' Education Challenge (GEC).

 In School Classes

-Over a two-year period, 1 hour of basic Maths and 1 hour of basic English Language curriculum will be taught during the school day, broadcast live to multiple classrooms by six master teachers from the two teaching studios in Accra.
-A total of 8,000 girls and boys will be taught basic numeracy and literacy over the project.
+Over a three -year period, 1 hour of basic Maths and 1 hour of basic English Language curriculum is taught during the school day, broadcast live to multiple classrooms by master teachers from two teaching studios in Accra.
+A total of over 10, 000 girls and boys have been taught basic numeracy and literacy over the project.

-In addition to the in-school classes, the project will deliver for two hours per day an after-school girls' club called Wonder Women to up to 50 marginalised girls, per school.
-This will also include out-of-school girls.
-Wonder Women engages the girls in topics such as early pregnancy, early marriage, girls' rights, and financial literacy, as well as introducing them to different adult female role models.
-The goal is to empower them, raise their self-esteem, enable them to catch up on lost learning and to stay in school.
+In addition to the in-school classes, the project delivers for an hour per day an after-school girls' club called Wonder Women to up to 50 marginalised girls, per school including some out-of-school girls.
+The Project introduced boys after school sessions known as Boys Boys as an offshoot of the Wonder Women sessions.
+The after school sessions for the girls and boys cover topics such as early pregnancy, early marriage, reproductive health, personal hygiene, child rights, and financial literacy, leadership and problem solving, community projects as well as introducing them to different adult female and male role models.
+The goal has been to empower them, raise their self-esteem, increase their aspirations to enable them stay in school.

 Download the brochure for more information here.